-As a postdoctoral trainee, you're intensely focused on your research goals, and have set your sights on transitioning into a fulfilling career position.
-The University of Pittsburgh continues national leadership in providing resources and policies that supports your career aspirations, recognizing that your success is also paramount to the universities research enterprise.
+As a postdoctoral trainee, you're intensely focused on your research goals and have set your sights on transitioning into a fulfilling career position.
+The University of Pittsburgh continues national leadership in providing resources and policies that support your career aspirations, recognizing that your success is also paramount to the university's research enterprise.

 A Developmental Approach to Professional Training (ADAPT) was developed at the University of Pittsburgh and provides you a framework to align your professional development efforts with your appropriate stage of advanced training.